 In this exercise, we’ll get accustomed to the idea of a harmonic home and explore the variety of ideas you can build over a single chord.

 No matter how little you might know about music theory, you’ve probably heard of keys before (the Key of C, the Key of A minor, etc.).
 Though we won’t be delving much into theory on this site, it’s important to know that a musical key always has a kind of harmonic center, its “home chord”.
 This chord shares the name of the key, so it’s easy to determine.
 Many songs begin and end on the home chord, and it’s helpful to have some idea of why this works.

 In this exercise and the exercises that follow, we’ll be learning to establish a sense of home and then venture out into gradually more unfamiliar territory.
 Thinking of your songs in terms of this metaphor can help you build the kinds of expectations and surprises that make for an interesting tune.

 We’re going to start with the simplest possible chord progression possible: playing the same chord over and over again.
 If nothing else, refusing to change will clearly establish a harmonic home.
 We are simply staying in place, after all.
 In this exercise, we’re going to act as musical homebodies, exploring what we can come up with without every leaving the house.
 You might be surprised at what is possible against such a simple backdrop.

 Choose one major chord (I’ll be sticking to C major).
 This will be your “tonic”, or home chord.
 In this exercise, you will never leave “home” on the instrument.
-All of your exploration will be in terms of the rhythms of your strumming and the melodies you sing.
+All of your exploration will be in terms of the rhythms of your strumming or piano playing and the melodies you sing.